 The route I drove on my Northern California road trip was a motion sickness nightmare; Highway 1 in California is full of twists, dips, and vomit-inducing turns.
 If I had a passenger with me, odds are they would’ve have been sick.
 Hell, if I had been the passenger I probably would have been sick.
 But when you are solo, the roads can be as roller coaster as ever but you won’t get sick because you are in control!

-5. You can sing as loudly and badly as you want in the car.
+5. You can sing as loudly and badly as you want in the car by yourself.

-One of my tricks for staying awake is singing.
+There is an incredible freedom to sing at the top of your lungs.
+And it happens to be one of my tricks for staying awake if I get tired while driving solo!
 And I’m a terrible singer.
 No one needs to be subjected to my singing or lack of knowledge of lyrics…except for myself.

 4. You can stop as many times as you want to take photos.